You are here

 - Research activity records in eResearch, as applicable, including:

-- Technology transfer agreements from the U-M Office of Technology Transfer (if applicable)
+- Technology transfer agreements from U-M Tech Transfer (if applicable)

 - Company profiles for U-M start-ups in M-Inform (if applicable)